thepanacealab/mimic-omop/README.md

 ## Requirements
 - SQLite 3
 - A MIMICIII database (each table should be in the CSV file format)
+- A vocabulary dataset loaded from Athena (https://athena.ohdsi.org/)

 ## Implementation process
 ### Building MIMIC schema and loading data